top of page

 Characteristics of Weak Bases

-• Partial ionization in water (only partial acceptance of protons according to Bronsted-Lowry theory for acids and bases)
+• Partial ionization in water: They only partially accept protons according to Bronsted-Lowry theory for acids and bases.

-• Lower pH than strong bases at the same concentration
+• Lower pH than strong bases: At the same concentration, weak bases have a lower pH.

 Practical Tips for Identifying Weak and Strong Acids and Bases